ericgregory/ericgregory.github.com/_posts/2013-04-11-command-line.md

 ---
 layout: post
-title: Bash basics and miscellany
+title: "Bash: Basics and miscellany"
 category: computers
 published: true
 ---

-Running notes and reminders on Unix commands.
+Running notes and reminders on basic bash (and some other useful commands, in no particular order, that wouldn't really make sense in another post).

 <code>cd</code>: change directory
 <code>ls</code>: list contents of directory
 <code>pwd</code>: print working directory